zerasul/mdbook_en/9Sprites/sprites.md

 # 9. Sprites

 We already have our first more colorful example with some backgrounds.
-But something else is needed, to give life to our first game; since among other things, we don't even have a player.
-In this case, let's talk about the Sprites.
+But something else is needed, to give life to our first game; we need another parts like the player, or the enemies.
+Let's talk about the Sprites.

 A Sprite is a bitmap (usually) that represents an object in the game without the need of additional calculations by the CPU; either the player, enemies, objects that we can interact, etc. The Sprites can be static, or have animations that can help us to give life to our game.